MouriNaruto/MouriDocs/docs/4/ReadMe.md

   ERROR_ACCESS_DENIED even add the current user to the Hyper-V Administrators user group.
 Windows 10 don't have that issue.
 It's confirmed as a Host Compute Network API bug via Kris Harper and will fix it in the future.
+- You should not put vmgs and vmrs files at the root of the drive, or you will meet the access denied error when you create it.
+- Execute update operation for network adapters using HcsModifyComputeSystem API is not implemented.
+- The Host Compute System Device Virtualization APIs are exported from vmdevicehost.dll instead of computecore.dll mentioned in the documents.
+- The virtual machine won't support save the virtual machine state when the virtual machine at least has GPU-PV, Virtual SMB or Plan 9 virtual devices.

 ## JSON Schema References